 Inside the first, look for the Boot section and make sure the boot order is set to the drive that contains the FreeNAS installation files, and save the configuration.

 The BIOS/UEFI can be different depending on the manufacturer and even per computer model, as such make sure to check your manufacturer support website for more specific instructions.

-To install the FreeNAS OS on the device acting as a server, use these steps:
+To install FreeNAS on a USB, SSD, or HDD, use these steps:

 Start your device with the FreeNAS USB install media.

 Select the Boot FreeNAS Installer option and press Enter.